Garsojamec/newsletter/week_12.md

 - Mentoring
 -- Teaching software development & data science to people.
 - The Worms
--- Most recent bath died in the winter BUT I HAVE VIDEOS!
+-- Most recent batch died in the winter BUT I HAVE VIDEOS!
 -- Next batch is a'comin'!
 - Prob, Stats, & ML
 -- Running through Kaggle Challenges